-Expenditures which do not meet the criteria for capitalisation as exploration and evaluation costs according to Note 1(d), such as pre-licence and reconnaissance costs, are expensed and added to the Company's loss.
+Expenditure which does not meet the criteria for continued capitalisation set out in Note 1(n), such as pre-licence and reconnaissance costs, are expensed and added to the Company's loss.
 The loss reported in any year can also include expenditure for specific projects carried forward in previous reporting periods as an intangible asset but which the Board determines is "impaired" in this reporting period.